-One Qualifying Project for very low-income families completed or 5 Points under development in excess of the minimum required QP.

-Two or more Qualifying Projects for very low-income families completed or under development in excess of the minimum required OP.
-10 Points At least one completed project that includes units targeted for formerly homeless persons (singles, seniors or families) 5 points
+One Qualifying Project for very low-income families completed or 10-5 Points under development in excess of the minimum required QP.
+Two or more Qualifying Projects for very low-income families 105 Points completed or under development in excess of the minimum required QP.
+At least one completed project that includes units targeted for 5 points formerly homeless persons (singles, seniors or families)

-(1b) Lead Architectural Firm Experience - (15 points possible):
+(1b) Lead Architectural Firm Experience - (10-15 points possible):

 Points will be awarded only to lead Architects who have completed at least 2 Qualifying Projects.
-Proposals will be scored according to whether the Architects' experience includes work in San Francisco and experience developing housing for low- and very low-income families.
+Proposals will be scored according to whether the Architects' experience includes work in San Francisco and experience developing housing for low- and very low-income families

 Experience in San Francisco but none with affordable housing for low- and very low-income families.
-8 points Experience with affordable housing for low- and very low-income 10 points families but none in San Francisco Experience with affordable housing for low- and very low-income families in San Francisco.
-15 points
+5-8 points Experience with affordable housing for low- and very low-income families but none in San Francisco 7- 10 points Experience with affordable housing for low- and very low-income families in San Francisco.
+10- 15 points